gedare/gedare.github.io/personal.md

 grandfather, the late Laird W. Heal
 [Google Scholar](http://scholar.google.com/scholar?q=author%3A%22LW+Heal%22&btnG=&hl=en&as_sdt=1%2C47&as_vis=1").

-I have 3 brothers, 1 sister, 2 cats, a wonderful wife and 3 sweet children.
-Outside of work, I enjoy cycling, jogging, strength training, coding for fun, saunas, coffee, long walks in the woods, swimming in lakes, meeting new people, and spending time with my family.
+I have 3 brothers, 1 sister, a cat, a dog, a wonderful wife and 3 sweet children.
+Outside of work, I enjoy cycling, jogging, strength training, coding for fun, saunas, coffee, long walks in the woods, swimming in lakes, and spending time with my family.